mkapur/sab-2021-doc/_main.md

 Adult sablefish are fast-swimming and capable of feeding on a diverse array of prey species including fishes, cephalopods, and crustaceans @low1976.
 The cohabitation of adult and juvenile sablefish may result in some cannibalism, and large changes in predator biomass (such as the recent rebuilding of lingcod, \emph{Ophiodon elongatus}) could have a feedback on juvenile survival and, therefore, stock productivity.

 ## Ecosystem Considerations

+A detailed summary of social-ecological system (SES) analyses, the Climate Vulnerability Assessment, and environmental drivers of sablefish recruitment is available in the 2019 Benchmark Assessment report (@Haltuch2019b), and truncated from this update document.

 \begin{comment}
 The National Oceanic and Atmospheric Administration (NOAA) document titled 'Implementing a Next Generation Stock Assessment Enterprise, An update to the NOAA Fisheries Stock Assessment Improvement Plan' (@lynch2018) calls for bringing an ecosystem perspective into the assessment process.
 Moreover, introducing this perspective to the assessment process is a key component of the NOAA Fisheries Ecosystem-Based Fisheries Management (EBFM) Policy @noaa2016, which calls for incorporation of ecosystem considerations into the management of living marine resources.
 Uptake of EBFM principles and tools into the assessment process can be accomplished through including ecosystem information in assessments, harvest control rules, and management decisions that are coordinated across species-specific management plans and account for diverse trade-offs (@noaa2016, @lynch2018).
 Guidelines for incorporating ecosystem considerations into fisheries management advice form the core of Guiding Principle 5 for implementing the NOAA EBFM Policy.
 This assessment includes ecological factors based on the idea that research focused on the linkages within a social-ecological system (SES) and how they increase or decrease sustainability can help inform the management of natural resources (@ostrom2009).
 The SES framework requires consideration of extractive goals and human activities at a level that allows for ecological sustainability while also considering human well-being.
 Thus, the SES framework facilitates the consideration of environmental and human impacts on  sablefish as well as sablefish impacts on the ecosystem and humans (e.g., @levin2016). \end{comment}
-A detailed summary of SES analyses, the Climate Vulnerability Assessment, and environmental drivers of sablefish recruitment is available in the 2019 Benchmark Assessment report (@Haltuch2019b), and truncated from this update document.

 \begin{comment}
 ### Summary of SES analysis
 The sablefish CVA @mcclure2020} suggests that processes affecting recruitment are sensitive to climatic and, therefore, oceanic drivers.
 Given high climate vulnerability, changes in the abundance, productivity, and spatial distribution of sablefish are likely, and these changes are likely to impact fishing fleets and communities because of the high value of this fishery.
 The CVA also suggests that sablefish are likely to shift their distribution in response to climate variability.